XLSForm/xlsform.github.io/xlsform-standard.md

 ### Required

 It's simple to mark certain questions as required in your form.
-Marking them as required means the user will not be able to swipe to the next question (on a mobile client) or submit the form (on a web client) without entering an answer for that question.
+Marking them as required means the user will not be able to move on to the next question or submit the form without entering an answer for that question.

-To make questions required, add a **required** column to your survey page.
+To make questions required, add a **required** column to your survey worksheet.
 Under that column, mark questions as required by writing **yes**.
 See the example below:

 | survey        |               |       |      |      |           |
 | ------------- | ------------- | ----- | ---- | ---- | -------------- |